 Also, many women were exposed to their parents' mentally abusive relationships, and never received solid guidance about what constitutes a good, healthy relationship.
 If your mother or father had a difficult time with relationships, you may find yourself walking in their footsteps.

-To help you identify a potentially unhealthy or mentally abusive relationship, look for the red flags I've listed below.
+To help you identify a potentially unhealthy relationship, look for the red flags, or Ten Signs, I've listed below.

 Get counseling.
 Or call the Abuse Hotline or police, if you are under immediate threat.

 For help with abuse, go to the nearest mental health center, women's center, your church or synagogue, and ask for help.
 Do something, don't just take it.
 You will be at risk, and so will your children or other family members and pets.
 Controlling, abusive men can endanger your entire network of friends and peers.
 Do something about it.
 You don't have to take it.
 Take steps to protect yourself today.

 Look for these signs or red flags . . .

 Do the right thing for your children and yourself.
 Free yourself from an abusive relationship that will take a toll on your mental, emotional, physical and spiritual health.